 Beginning in 2014, the firm lost two of its four lawyers.
 About a year later, in June 2015, another law clerk, Ms. Forsythe, announced that she would be returning to the firm from maternity leave, making the firm top-heavy at the law clerk position.
 Accordingly, on June 3rd, 2015, Mr. Clarke called the Plaintiff to a meeting to inform her that she would be continuing in the same role, but that Ms. Forsythe would now assist him as well.
 This caused the Plaintiff some unhappiness, as she believed that Ms. Forsythe (whom she did not get along with) would be responsible for assigning work to her and that she would now be reporting into Ms. Forsythe, not Mr. Clarke.

 The next day, June 4th, 2015, the Plaintiff returned to work.
 Upset, she removed all her personal belongings from the office, and then entered Mr. Clarke’s office, putting her security pass on his desk, and quickly left the office.
-The Plaintiff never returned.
+The Plaintiff never returned (and she never sent a resignation letter).
 Following this, none of the firm’s lawyers, including Mr. Clarke, contacted the Plaintiff until June 8 at 5:00 pm, when the firm sent her a letter “accepting” her supposed resignation.

 Subsequently, the Plaintiff sued for wrongful dismissal, arguing that she did not resign.